pratikscodes/pratikscodes/README.md

 ## About me 🧑‍🎓

-I am a person who loves doing new stuff and learning, I can't stop researching and practising what I learn, or even challenging myself to do things that I might fear.
+I am a person who loves doing new stuff and learning.
 I can work both alone and as part of a team.
+I love to explore new places :ship:.
+If not at work you can find me reading books/blogs :book: and watching movies :movie_camera:.

 I am interested in _machine learning and computer vision_ 🤖🧠🖥️👁️.